 In the past decade, influencer culture has entered a golden age and arguably reached its pinnacle.
 The role of the influencer has evolved significantly from the early days of Youtube hauls - which any 2010s teen will remember - now encompassing six-figure brand deals, millions of followers across multiple channels and a life of (seemingly) endless glamour and luxury.
-It is perhaps owing to this aspirational lifestyle presented by social media that, in 2019, the job of ‘influencer’ was the most desired career among British children.

 But for how long will our insatiable appetite for ‘mega’ influencer culture continue?

 Recent years have seen the gradual onset of ‘influencer fatigue’, as more consumers grow tired of the repetitive and consumerist content pushed on their feed.
 Notably, however, the last 12 months has seen the social media world rocked by a number of widely-publicised and highly-debated controversies, perhaps prompting us to reconsider our trust in major influencers.

 It would be almost impossible to have missed the social media furore last month over Molly Mae’s notorious interview for Steven Bartlett’s Diary of CEO podcast, in which she uttered the ill-fated words “we all have the same 24 hours in a day”.
 The interview shed some light on the toxic extent to which ‘hustle culture’ is endorsed by certain online figures, causing many young fans of the 22-year-old to rethink their perceptions of the influencer world.
 More than this, a large number of consumers and journalists argued that it was disingenuous for the creative director of PLT – a brand renowned for the exploitation of its garment workers – and a woman who sky-rocketed to fame after appearing on Love Island to assert so confidently that the more hours you put in, the more you’ll be rewarded.